py5coding/py5book/integrations/trimesh.md

 ```

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-We need to invert the model's y axis because the top of the strawberry is oriented towards the positive y axis but Processing and therefore py5 has the positive y axis pointing towards the bottom of the drawing surface.
-You will frequently need to employ rotations and scale adjustments when working with models created outside of py5.

 When we run this, the strawberry will slowly rotate along its main axis.